 • Operated in accordance with PCC’s board policies and administrative procedures.

-The Community Excellence Fund provides approximately $1 million in funding for this program each year.
-Grants are made annually with a maximum of two years to successfully complete the project.
+The Community Excellence Fund provides up to $1 million in funding for this program each year.
 A final report/presentation will be required upon completion.

 Community Excellence Grant FAQ's